Country corridor · Germany to the United States

 How engagements start in the corridor.

 Six to ten weeks.
 One US category, one corridor.
-Positioning, US procurement messaging, RFQ response architecture, and the first US-readable materials stack rebuilt and shipped.
+Positioning, US procurement messaging, RFQ response system, and the first US-market website, deck, and sales packet rebuilt and shipped.
 The common first engagement when one US OEM, hospital, or enterprise relationship is in play.

 See the Sprint →

 Three to six months.
 Multi-channel US rebuild and run.
-Site, deck, RFQ stack, US service and parts architecture, principal register, and conversion cadence.
+Site, deck, RFQ stack, US service and parts architecture, owner/CEO public profile, and conversion cadence.
 Standard shape for a Geschäftsführer committed to US scale and preparing for a US commercial hire.

 See the Build →